Multilevel Monte Carlo Variational Inference: Unbounded Case in Assumption

-By making use of the proximal operator, we can obtain the samples which do not violate Assumption \ref{asm:lipshitz2}.
-Therefore, all of the theorems and lemmas in this thesis hold in a non-bounded case of $\mathcal{T}(\epsilon;\lambda)$.
-The MLMCVI algorithm in a non-bounded case is shown in Algorithm \ref{alg2}.
+By using the proximal operator, we can obtain the samples that do not violate Assumption~\ref{asm:lipshitz2}.
+Therefore, all the theorems and lemmas in this paper hold in a unbounded case of $\mathcal{T}(\epsilon;\lambda)$.
+The MLMCVI algorithm in a unbounded case is shown in Algorithm \ref{alg2}.